 - Another great advantage is that derivatives strategies also lower market transactions costs.
 Derivatives are like insurance policies for positions, but the premiums (cost of investment) has to be reasonable for it to be an attractive proposition.
 The can be used to protect against significant exposure of business in terms of movement in asset price, interest or exchange rate or default of a creditor.

-- Derivatives contribute to flow of capital or raising credit availability. in the economy.
+- Derivatives contribute to the flow of capital or raising credit availability. in the economy.
 They also enable businesses to manage effective exposure to external influences on business over which there is no control.

 Risks: The Darker Side of Derivatives

 Lack of transparency is a key risk in the derivatives market, especially in the OTC scenario.
 Market participants and regulators can be blindsided by the OTC market.
 Lack of awareness of overall market positions can also reduce market liquidity.
 In addition to lack of transparency, there is also the matter of counter-party risk or the risk that is derived till contracts satisfy their obligations.
 For example, if there is the failure to supply goods or services in a futures contract, there can be a downside for the counter-party.
 Both systemic and operational risks impact derivatives contracts.
-Operational risks result from lack of control systems or human errors while systemic risk describes risk to the derivatives financial system on account of default of a major player in the derivatives market.
+Operational risks result from a lack of control systems or human errors while systemic risk describes the risk to the derivatives financial system on account of a default of a major player in the derivatives market.
 Default in corner A of the world can have massive implications for the entire globe, another risky offshoot of the derivatives market.
 Credit default swaps are opaque and complex making it difficult for people to understand risk in the complete sense of the term.

-What goes up must come down but the same is not always true for the derivatives investing market.
-The exciting world of futures trading involves high stakes thanks to the derivatives investing market.
+What goes up must come down, but the same is not always true for the derivatives investing market.
+The exciting world of futures trading involves high stakes, thanks to the derivatives investing market.
 Playing for higher stakes means greater profits in the world of derivatives investing.
 Dealing in derivatives investing is an art and a science.
 The business of derivatives investing makes the economy vibrant too.
 Not without its risks, the derivatives investing market is as multifaceted and far-reaching in its influence as the high stakes it involves.

-Here are some articles that will help you to get more detail about the derivatives investing so just go through the link.
+Here are some articles that will help you to get more detail about the derivatives investing, so just go through the link.